Dr. and Coach Catana Starks, the coach profiled in our film From the Rough, passed

-Joyce and I celebrated our 36th wedding anniversary in 2015, and we have been blessed with three great children, whose interests have enriched us deeply.
+Joyce and I celebrate our 39th wedding anniversary in 2018, and we have been blessed with three great children, whose interests have enriched us deeply.

 There is much more I could say about my biography, but the most salient theme is that, in many respects, the path I took and the decisions I made along the way were not the intuitively obvious ones, and, in the short term, were not the most financially rewarding ones.
 They seemed right for me, and they worked out both psychologically and financially.
 Even when they did not work out, I did not look back with regrets.